francescoraves483/AIM-AutomotiveIntegratedMap/README.md

+# AIM is now part of OScar

+All the features of AIM, __except for the support to enhanced CAMs__, are now integrated into the Local Dynamic Map (LDM) module of OScar, our open implementation of the ETSI C-ITS stack.
+You can find more information on OScar [here](https://github.com/DriveX-devs/OScar).

+Therefore, AIM is no longer going to be maintained with the exclusion of the enhanced CAM features.
+The latter are going to be maintained as part of this repository, until they will be fully integrated into OScar.

 # AIM - Automotive Integrated Map

 This is the main repository for AIM, the **Automotive Integrated Map**, an enriched, highly-efficient, in-vehicle local dynamic map implementation (V-LDM - Vehicle Local Dynamic Map), based on the [S-LDM (Server Local Dynamic Map)](https://github.com/francescoraves483/S-LDM) component implementation (*1.1.9-beta*).
 AIM is written in C++.